cmontella/purrtran/README.md

 [^1]: Only true for small values of "always".

+[^2]: Here, "actively used" is measured by how many people have cloned our repository.
+We don't actually know if anyone is using it, but we assume at least some people are.

-[^2]: You don't want to find out what happens when Hex is displeased with you.
+[^3]: You don't want to find out what happens when Hex is displeased with you.
 See the link about 3 Mile Island above for a cationary tale.

-[^3]: Punishing Hex only causes him to behave when you are looking.
+[^4]: Punishing Hex only causes him to behave when you are looking.
 When you are gone, Hex will do as he pleases, including causing more messes.
 Currently there is no effective way to control Hex's behaviors reliably.
 Doing so is an ongoing area of research.

-[^4]: PURRTRAN currently does not have functionality to heat up your laptop, so you if you want reliable catgentic improvements while you are away, you might consider running a Bitcoin miner in the background to make your laptop toasterrific.
+[^5]: PURRTRAN currently does not have functionality to heat up your laptop, so you if you want reliable catgentic improvements while you are away, you might consider running a Bitcoin miner in the background to make your laptop toasterrific.

-[^5]: The rabbit would still be alive if you were a better programmer.
+[^6]: The rabbit would still be alive if you were a better programmer.